 RioCan’s construction projects remain underway.
 RioCan continues to monitor development progress daily, ensure worker safety and accommodate labour limitations, and will make necessary adjustments as the circumstances arising from COVID-19 develop.

-The health and safety of our people is paramount, and we continue to follow public health direction.
-Our offices have reopened for employees to return on a voluntary basis.
-Employees have been encouraged to consider their personal care responsibilities, comfort and logistics as they choose to return to the office, or continue to work from home.
-We have adjusted our workplaces as needed to comply with physical distancing, hygiene, and sanitization measures.
+Effective Thursday, April 8 we have closed our offices for non-essential workers.
+The health and safety of our people are paramount, and we continue to follow public health direction.
 Restrictions on all business travel and in-person interaction remain in effect until employees are notified otherwise.
 We have also facilitated access to RioCan’s Employee Assistance Program to help employees manage any anxiety and stress they may be experiencing.